software-tools-books/js4ds/_en/vis.md

 ```
 {: title="src/viz/vega-values-only.html"}

-- Open the page
-  - Nothing appears
+When we open the page, though, nothing appears,
-  - Because we haven't told Vega-Lite how to display the data
+because we haven't told Vega-Lite *how* to display the data.
-- Need:
+To do that,
+we need to add two more fields to the spec:

-  - `"mark"`: the visual element used to show the data
+- `mark` specifies the visual element used to show the data
-  - `"encoding"`: how values map to marks
+- `encoding` tells Vega how to map values to marks

+Here's our updated spec:

 ```
     let spec = {